alxwndr/react-native-resources/readme.md

-# Complete React Native resourses
+# Complete React Native resourses collection :sparkles:
-Full collection of React Native resources :sparkles:

 A free collaborative list of awesome React Native resources.
 This list is a an attempt to create a comprehensive list of tutorials, blogs, videos and articels that cover as many topics as possible for React Native.
 I will update this list as I discover new posts and as new posts are suggested.